What Is PKI? The Ultimate Guide to Public Key Infrastructure

 Benefits of PKI in a Network Environment

-Passwords require repeated input and frequent resets.
+Improve End-User Experience: Passwords require repeated input and frequent resets.
 When combined with multi-factor authentication (MFA), the user experience often becomes frustrating.

-As more organizations adopt passwordless authentication methods, digital certificates with a PKI are becoming the preferred choice.
-The National Institute of Standards and Technology (NIST) prescribes specific frameworks to secure critical data in an enterprise network and it strongly recommends using digital certificates with a PKI for Wi-Fi and VPN authentication.
+Info: The National Institute of Standards and Technology (NIST) prescribes specific frameworks to secure critical data in an enterprise network and the organization strongly recommends using digital certificates with a PKI for Wi-Fi and VPN authentication.

-When a device attempts to connect to the network, it must prove possession of its private key, which cannot be phished or reused like a password.
+Prevent Breaches Due to Stolen Credentials: When a device attempts to connect to the network, it must prove possession of its private key, which cannot be phished or reused like a password.
 Even if a malicious actor intercepts the certificate or gains access to the network traffic, they cannot authenticate without the corresponding private key, which remains securely stored and inaccessible.
-This cryptographic identity verification ensures only authorized users and trusted devices can access network resources.

-Since digital certificates replace passwords for authentication, users no longer need to remember, reset, or frequently change credentials.
+Reduce Password-Related Support Tickets: Since digital certificates replace passwords for authentication, users no longer need to remember, reset, or frequently change credentials.
 Automated certificate issuance and renewal also streamline onboarding and access management, reducing manual intervention and support costs.

-Unlike passwords, which can be shared or stolen, digital certificates are device-bound and traceable.
+Increase Visibility Over Network Access: Unlike passwords, which can be shared or stolen, digital certificates are device-bound and traceable.
 Detailed RADIUS logs show who and what connected or accessed the network when a device authenticates using a certificate.

 The Risks of Poor PKI Management